DNA-and-Natural-Algorithms-Group/nuskell/docs/index.rst

 decomposition equivalence** and/or **CRN bisimulation**.

-Nuskell is a first step to integrate biophysical modelling of nucleic acids with rigorous abstraction hirachies of modern compilers to design and characterize DSD systems.
+Nuskell is a first step to integrate biophysical modelling of nucleic acids with rigorous abstraction hierarchies of modern compilers to design and characterize DSD systems.
 Our independently developed DSD reaction enumeration library `peppercornenumerator`_ is used for translation-independent reaction enumeration with well-defined semantics and based on empirical